suf102/Trading-strategy-backtester/README.md

 ## Results

-The backtester will output a graph of the final returns over time, the win rate and Sharpe ratio and final returns of employing this momentum strategy.
+The backtester will output a graph of the final returns over time, the win rate and Sharpe ratio, final returns and maximum Drawdown of employing this momentum strategy.
 These metric are the same as above.

 ## The Graphs